 - They relate specifically to the configuration of existing assets.
 They don’t cover security defenses like firewalls and EDRs.

-- They are developed by consensus between experts that include SMEs, security vendors, the CIS benchmarking team, and even the global security community via the CIS Workbench.
+- They are developed by consensus among experts, including SMEs, security vendors, the CIS benchmarking team, and the global security community via the CIS Workbench.

 - While not a regulatory requirement, most prominent compliance frameworks point to CIS Benchmarks as the industry standard, making them an excellent means of achieving both security and compliance objectives.